-- Agenda Item on Profit Allocation and Dividend Payment: BAFS provides details regarding profit allocation and capital reserve, amount of dividend payment, reasons and supporting information in accordance with the Dividend Payment Policy as well as the record date specified by the Board of Directors in order to determine shareholder’s rights to dividends.
+- Agenda Item on Profit Allocation and Dividend Payment: BAFS provides details regarding profit allocation and capital reserve, amount of dividend payment, reasons and supporting information in accordance with the Dividend Payment Policy as well as determines the record date.
 The matter is reviewed and screened by the Remuneration Committee.

 4. Facilitation Provided to Shareholders

 BAFS places emphasis on fair and equitable treatment of shareholders by conducting as follows:

 1. Proposal of Meeting Agenda Item and Director Nominee

 BAFS facilitates shareholders in proposing an agenda item and a director nominee in advance of the AGM date.
 It disseminates clear criteria on both SET website and its website.
 The shareholders can propose an agenda item and a director nominee together with supporting information for consideration 3 months in advance.
 A single shareholder or shareholders who altogether hold no less than 0.05% of shares are entitled to propose an agenda item or a director nominee.
 The percentage of shareholding as mentioned facilitates shareholders more than the requirement of the law stipulating that one or more shareholders who altogether hold no less than 5% of shares are entitled to propose an agenda item.
 However, for the 2022 AGM, no shareholder proposed any agenda item and director nominee.